Things to Consider

 The Homeowner’s Association is a volunteer group that is comprised of the owners of the units and as a whole, they decide what areas of their complex need attention in order to preserve the property value.
 Because multiple families and parties live in the same complex, everybody is responsible for the maintenance of all communal areas such as the elevators, gym, swimming pool, landscaping, roofing, security, etc. While the purpose of the HOA is to maintain the quality of living for its community, they can sometimes be a hassle.

-Benefits of a HOA Fee (Condo)
+Pros of an HOA Fee

 With a house, the homeowner is 100% responsible for the maintenance of both the outside and the inside, including the backyard and lawn.
 A lot of the times, a professional service is hired to help with the upkeep or expensive tools are purchased to make the job easier.
 With a condo, the owner is mainly responsible for taking care of the inside of their unit.
 Paying HOA fees can eliminate the headache of having to figure out what needs to be fixed and it can be financially beneficial to you since all of the owners are required to pay the fees and the overall cost of repairs is split between all of the residents.

-Cons of a HOA Fee
+Cons of an HOA Fee

 There are rules that can be set in place and enforced by the HOA, which are comparable to the rules that an apartment renter must abide by.
 The HOA can decide if you are allowed to have pets and what kind of pet you are allowed to have, if you can have a satellite dish, if you can have a small garden, etc.